rburmorrison/go-argue/README.md

     // 2.
 Supply facts (flags and positional arguments)
     //    to your argument
-    agmt.AddFact("flag", "this is an example flag that accepts a boolean", &boolFlag1) agmt.AddFact("positional", "this is an example positional argument that accepts an int", &intPositional1).
+    agmt.AddFact("flag", "this is an example flag", &boolFlag1) agmt.AddFact("positional", "this is an example positional argument", &intPositional1).
         SetPositional(true).
         SetRequired(true)